-Table 12 Environmental investigation area and outcome of findings vestigation area and outcome of findings Site Implication Site investigations have revealed minimal contamination considering the former heavy industrial uses.
+Table 12 Lilvironiniental in Environmental Factor Site Implication Contamination and Remediation Site investigations have revealed minimal contamination considering the former heavy industrial uses.
 A Remediation Action Plan by Arcadis (May 2017) was completed for the site pre-Gateway and has subsequently been updated in response to conditions in the Gateway Determination.
 The investigations summarised in the report revealed that only six soil samples that exceeded acceptable levels of human health assessment criteria considering future residential and open space use.
 Three locations are contaminated with asbestos, two with lead and one with TEQ BaP.
 The locations are isolated in nature and will require delineation sampling to determine the lateral extent prior to remediation.
 The RAP has been endorsed by a Site Auditor and future remediation works will be subject to validation and issue of a Site Audit Statement.
-Douglas Partners concluded that all geotechnical conditions can be managed to facilitate development.
+Geotechnical Douglas Partners concluded that all geotechnical conditions can be managed to facilitate development.
 As part of future investigations, an earthworks methodology will need to be prepared to ensure the reuse of existing site soils and optimised earthworks and procedures.
 Considerations in redevelopment of the site will include: " uncontrolled fill assessed and processed for suitability for redevelopment " further test and management of any Acid Sulphate Soils in earthworks, design and construction " minor constraints relate to erosion potential of disturbed materials, localised waterlogging, localised abnormal moisture content within the coke production area, sodicity and soil aggressively, which can be effectively handled during the earthworks design.
-The site is not identified as bushfire prone.
-A flood study undertaken by Cardno concludes that flooding issues can be effectively managed, and that development of the site will not increase flood impacts upstream of downstream of the site.
+Bushfire The site is not identified as bushfire prone.
+Overland flow and riparian corridors A flood study undertaken by Cardno concludes that flooding issues can be effectively managed, and that development of the site will not increase flood impacts upstream of downstream of the site.
 The proposed creek realignment has been designed to convey major flows up to PMF event within North Corrimal Creek through the site, allowing for a flood free development area.